ikegami-yukino/madoka-python/README.rst

 - generator<int> values()

   - Note that processing time increases according to sketch's width.
-If you feel slow, I recommend setting width to less than 1000000 when creating sketch.
+But this method may be slow, so I recommend setting width to less than 1000000 when creating sketch.

 Save a sketch to a file
 --------------------------------------------